COVID-19's global death toll tops 5 million in under 2 years

 In Rio de Janeiro, Erika Machado scanned the list of names engraved on a long, undulating sculpture of oxidized steel that stands in Penitencia cemetery as an homage to some of Brazil’s COVID-19 victims.
 Then she found him: Wagner Machado, her father.

-“My dad was the love of my life, my best friend,” said Machado, 40, a saleswoman who traveled from Sao Paulo to see her father’s name.
+“My dad was the love of my life, my best friend,” said Machado, 40, a salesperson who traveled from Sao Paulo to see her father’s name.
 “He was everything to me.”

-Story by Carla K. Johnson.
+Carla K. Johnson, The Associated Press.
 AP journalists Rajesh Kumar Singh in Chhitpalgarh, India; Cara Anna in Nairobi, Kenya; Rodney Muhumuza in Kampala, Uganda; Kelli Kennedy in Fort Lauderdale, Florida; Colleen Barry in Bergamo, Italy; and Diane Jeantet in Rio de Janeiro contributed.